leetemil/thesis/NNquestions.md

 - Meetings: When/where?
 - Can we take data outside NN?
 - We are going to need good hardware; will this be a problem?
 - Open-source code.
-The code we write is going to be public.
-Is this a problem?
+The code we write is going to be public; will this be a problem?
 - Publishing results.
 Is this an option?
 Does public data exist?